emmanuelarackal/HaplotypeReconstruction/README.md

 # Introduction to implementation

 This file serves to briefly explain which concepts can be called up and how.
 It also explains what the output files stand for.
+The implementation was a part of my bachelor thesis.

 ## Pipeline